 - Would like to develop knowledge and skills for the further study of law, and related subjects, such as business

 - Would like to develop knowledge of the law in England, and an awareness of law in a European and global context

 What will you learn?

-This course is assessed by coursework.
-Core Units:
+This course is assessed by exams Core Units:

 - The legal system and criminal law: Introduces learners to the legal system and familiarises them to the concept of liability through an introduction to criminal law.